Supreme Court dodges gay marriage, allowing weddings in five more states

 The justices then heard an hour of arguments in a case involving a police search.

-(Reporting by Lawrence Hurley; Additional reporting by Joan Biskupic in Washington, Heide Brandes in Oklahoma City and Marti Anne Maguire in Raleigh, North Carolina; Editing by Will Dunham)
+(Additional reporting by Joan Biskupic in Washington, Heide Brandes in Oklahoma City and Marti Anne Maguire in Raleigh, North Carolina)